WISeKey International Holding AG (WKEY) Shares Decline Despite Market Challenges

 Sponsored

-The average price predicted by analysts for WKEY is $5.80, which is $7.61 above the current price.
-The public float for WKEY is 4.00M and currently, short sellers hold a 2.70% ratio of that float.
-The average trading volume of WKEY on May 31, 2023 was 977.04K shares.
+The average price suggested by analysts for WKEY is $5.80, which is $8.05 above the current market price.
+The public float for WKEY is 4.00M, and currently, shorts hold a 2.70% of that float.
+The average trading volume for WKEY on June 06, 2023 was 1.01M shares.

 WKEY’s Market Performance

-WKEY’s stock has seen a -12.66% decrease for the week, with a 48.30% rise in the past month and a 38.29% gain in the past quarter.
-The volatility ratio for the week is 16.91%, and the volatility levels for the past 30 days are at 19.14% for WISeKey International Holding AG.
-The simple moving average for the past 20 days is 26.52% for WKEY’s stock, with a 63.56% simple moving average for the past 200 days.
+WKEY’s stock has seen a -26.69% decrease for the week, with a 28.66% rise in the past month and a 19.98% gain in the past quarter.
+The volatility ratio for the week is 16.94%, and the volatility levels for the past 30 days are at 21.28% for WISeKey International Holding AG The simple moving average for the last 20 days is -2.74% for WKEY stock, with a simple moving average of 32.88% for the last 200 days.

 Stock Fundamentals for WKEY